ishanExtreme/Sorting_example/README.md

 # Problem Statement

-We are given a large list of integers and we need to sort them into ascending order
+Given a large list of integers, sort the list into ascending order

 input->
 size of array(0 to 10,000)